AN/PRC-77 Portable Transceiver

-AN/PRC 77 Radio Set is a manpack, portable VHF FM combat-net radio transceiver manufactured by Associated Industries and used to provide short-range, two-way radiotelephone voice communication.
-In the Joint Electronics Type Designation System (JETDS), AN/PRC translates to "Army/Navy, Portable, Radio, Communication."
+The AN/PRC-77 Portable Transceiver, also known as AN/PRC 77 Radio Set, is a man-pack, portable VHF FM combat-net radio transceiver manufactured by Associated Industries and used to provide short-range, two-way radiotelephone voice communication.

+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/PRC-77" designation represents the 77th design of an Army-Navy electronic device for portable two-way communications radio.
+The JETDS system also now is used to name all Department of Defense electronic systems.